 In 2025 all communal heating will be regulated by Ofgem.
-This will mean that housing providers will be treated in the same way as energy companies such British Gas and SSE.
+This will mean that housing providers will be treated in the same way as energy companies such as British Gas and SSE.
 This is a big change.
 So how is the sector doing on getting ready for this?
 We asked housing providers across the country and the results are in.

 We surveyed 32 housing providers with a total of just over 70,000 properties on heat networks, and with heat network portfolios ranging from 3 to 15,000 homes.
 Typically homes on heat networks represented 9% of their overall housing portfolio, very much in line with what we find across the sector.
 The average cost of running a heat network portfolio was £2.6m.